KyriakosZorbas/video-rental-store/README.md

 ## Notes

-Regarding this solution for conviniece ,the user must also enter the date on which the films were rented in order to determine if there was a delay that would warrant charging him extra.This will be corrected in the subsequent update, which will also include a new feature that will record information about consumers, including what they have rented and when.
+Regarding this solution for convenience ,the user must also enter the date on which the films were rented in order to determine if there was a delay that would warrant charging him extra.This will be corrected in the subsequent update, which will also include a new feature that will record information about consumers, including what they have rented and when.
 Also a new feature will be to add Authentication/Authorisation for the API which for simplicity is not implemented in this release.
+Furthermore,the system doesn't support multiple currencies.
+Finally, the app doesn't keep track of how many movies have been rented, regarding that, a new feature will be implemented so that we can find out that information since the database should be updated if the video store runs out of physical copies.

 ## Future work
 As a future work the following enhancements could be done :

 * Add a new feature that will keep info about the customers and what they have rent.
 * Dockerize the project and deploy it among H2 database.
+* Add track of physical copies.
 * Use other database rather than in-memory database like H2 that we used in this project.
 * Split the endpoints so that there are separate ones for administrators and for regular users.
+* Add more multiple currencies.
+* Add Authentication/Authorisation.
-* Add Authentication/Authorisation
+* Add more currencies.
 * Add more endpoints.
 * Add more tests.